se-research/OpenDaVINCI/tutorials/tcpsendbytes/README.rst

-How to send bytes to a UDP server
+How to send bytes to a TCP server
 =================================

 OpenDaVINCI has a built-in TCP connection handling engine realized on Linux-based